Complete Guide to Blogging & 5 Best Blogging Platforms

 If your blog is a part of your brand, there are some serious considerations that you need to take into account.
-Going for any free options that the blogging platforms offer might limit your complete control on the branding part.
+Going for any free options that the blogging platforms offer might limit your control of the branding part.

 Wix and WordPress offer their freemium plans by running their own ads on your site.
 You cannot control what ads they run on your site and neither can you earn any revenue from such ads.
 Now, this shouldn’t be an issue for someone blogging for a hobby, but when it comes to a business blog, no way!

 Signing up for WordPress with Bluehost hosting will also give you a free domain name for a year.
-It starts at less than $3 a month which according to me is a steal deal.
+It starts at less than $3 a month, which, in my opinion, is a steal deal.